ReneSchimmelpfennig/GTA-IV-PS3Decode/README.md

   (`PREROLL_MIN_HZ`, ≥32 kHz) so it applies to radio/cutscenes but not to the lower-rate one-shot speech banks, whose tails would otherwise be clipped.
 - **Speech length.** PS3 voicelines can be a few tens of ms longer than the PC slot;
   the overflow is truncated (usually trailing silence/decay, inaudible).
+Very short one-shot lines (e.g. effort grunts) are decoded frame-by-frame, so they are detected and played correctly instead of falling back to ADPCM noise — minimp3's normal call refuses to confirm a frame when the read window's tail is neighbouring-sound bytes.
 - **PCM banks are kept.** PC PCM (`codec 0x1`) is lossless and already better than the PS3 MP3 equivalent, so the bank converter skips anything that isn't ADPCM (`codec 0x400`).